Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Agent's Heuristic to control the Agent while watching how it accumulates rewards.

-Allocate rewards to an Agent by calling the `AddReward()` method in the `AgentAction()` function.
+Allocate rewards to an Agent by calling the `AddReward()` method in the `OnActionReceived()` function.
 The reward assigned between each decision should be in the range [-1,1].
 Values outside this range can lead to unstable training.
 The `reward` value is reset to zero when the agent receives a new decision.
 If there are multiple calls to `AddReward()` for a single agent